faizatflutter/api_module_base/MODULE_SUMMARY.md

 # Reusable API Module - Summary

 ## Overview
-This is a complete, production-ready API client module extracted from the Owdan project.
+This is a complete, production-ready API client module for Flutter applications.
 It's generic and can be integrated into any Flutter project with minimal modifications.

 ## What's Included